Go Back

 • About 12 hours before you want to mix up your dough, prepare your levain by mixing up the ingredients in a clean jar, and setting them aside at room temperature, with a loosely fitting lid.
 The levain is ready to use when active, bubbly, and doubled in size.

-Note: If you prefer, instead of mixing up a separate levain, you can instead feed your 100% hydration starter in the morning and directly use 230g as your levain once it peaks in the evening.
+Note: If you prefer, instead of mixing up a separate levain, you can instead feed your 100% hydration starter in the morning and directly use 230g as your levain once it peaks.

 • Once your levain is ready, mix up your levain and all of the dough ingredients by hand until well combined.
 Cover your dough, and let it rest for 30 minutes.

 • Place the dough back in your bowl.
-Cover, and let it ferment overnight at room temperature (70 deg F, 21 deg C) for 8-12 hours.
+Cover, and let it ferment at room temperature (70 deg F, 21 deg C) for 6-8 hours.

 7AM Final Proof and Bake

-• The next morning, turn your dough out (gently) onto a floured surface.
+• Turn your dough out (gently) onto a floured surface.
 Gently pat it down (be careful not to degas it) until it is 1 inch (2.5cm) thick.

-• Prepare 2 baking sheets with parchment paper, and sprinkle on your cornmeal.
+• Prepare 2 baking sheets with parchment paper, and sprinkle on your cornmeal or semolina flour generously.

-• Place 4 muffins in your pan, cover, and bake for 4 minutes.
+• Gently lift the edge of a ball of dough, slide a little spatula under.
+Gently turn over onto your preheated pan.
+Place 3 total muffins in your pan, cover, and bake for 4 minutes.

-• Turn your muffins over, cover, and bake 4 additional minutes.
+• Turn your muffins over.
+If they have cooked perfectly (golden brown on the cooked side), keep the heat where it is - if not, adjust accordingly.
+Cover, and bake 4 additional minutes.
+Both sides should now be golden brown.
 The muffins should be 205 deg F (96 deg C) at their center when done.
+Keep it in the pan if you need to until it's done.

 • Set the muffins on a cooling rack to cool.